A week to forget: Hobbled D-backs try to overcome adversity

 “We’re going to sit in my office and have that conversation and just throw stuff against the wall and see what sticks,” Lovullo said.
 “Right now, it’s a little to raw.
 I don’t have a perfect answer for you.”

-Tim Locastro took Marte’s spot for Thursday’s game against the Rockies but it remains to be seen if it’s a permanent solution.
+Tim Locastro took Marte’s spot for Thursday’s game against the Rockies — which the D-backs lost 7-3 — but it remains to be seen if it’s a permanent solution.

 Another problem: left-hander Madison Bumgarner, signed to an $85 million, five-year deal before the 2020 season, continues to struggle.
 He’s given up 11 earned runs in nine innings in two starts this season after a career-worst 6.48 ERA last year.